 If using wooden skewers, soak them in water at room temperature for 30 minutes so they don't catch fire.
 Metal skewers don’t need to be soaked.

-Reheat, air fry at 360°F (182 °C) for 4 minutes or microwave on medium power for 1 minute.
+To reheat (from cooked): Air fry at 360°F (182°C) for 4 minutes, or microwave on medium power for 1 minute.